How it works

 After the hearing

-The hearing panel will make a decision on whether your application will be approved or declined within 15 working days of the hearing.
+The hearing panel will make a decision on whether your application will be approved or declined within 15 working days of the hearing and may be subject to conditions.